LucaCiucci/birb-run/README.md

 ## Overview

-`birb-run` lets you write _taskfiles_, which are usually YAML files that defines tasks and their dependencies, for example:
+`birb-run` lets you write _taskfiles_, which are usually YAML files defining tasks and their dependencies, for example:
 ```yaml
 # tasks.yaml
 tasks: